Health insurance is required for all residents of British Columbia, including students.

 You still need to have basic medical insurance, if you decide to pay for additional coverage with extended health insurance.

-If you're a new international student, you're required to purchase this basic health insurance directly from guard.me.
+If you're a new international student, you're required to purchase basic health insurance directly from guard.me International Insurance.
+The cost is $198 for 3 months coverage and you must purchase before the start of your program, ideally before you travel to Canada.

 guard.me International Insurance may contact Royal Roads University to verify your enrolment and eligibility for the guard.me@RRU insurance plan.
 By purchasing the guard.me@RRU insurance plan, you consent to Royal Roads University releasing information about your current enrolment status to guard.me International Insurance.